MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/overview.md

 ## How to use the reliable web app pattern

-For each technology stack, there are two articles and a reference implementation (sample web app) you can deploy. *Plan the implementation* helps you align your architecture and business needs. *Apply the pattern* shows you how to make the required code and architecture changes.
-The reference implementation provides example code that you use and learn from.
+For each technology stack, there are two articles and a reference implementation (sample web app) you can deploy. ***Plan the implementation*** helps you align your architecture and business needs. ***Apply the pattern*** shows you how to make the required code and architecture changes.
+The ***reference implementation*** provides example code that you use and learn from.
 Use these three components as you need to ensure the success of your web app in the cloud.

+## Next steps

+Find the right technology stack and guidance that meets your cloud migration and modernization needs.

 **Reliable web app for .NET:**